Sombody101/BashScriptManager/README.md

 Troubleshooting

-    If you get errors about missing image files, check that the images folder exists inside publish.
+    If you get errors about missing image files, verify that the images folder exists inside the publish directory.

     The app uses paths relative to its executable location for resources.

     To ensure consistent behavior, the app sets its working directory to the executable location on startup.

-    Watch out for GTK warnings about adding widgets multiple times — each widget should be added to only one container.
+    If you see GTK warnings about adding widgets multiple times, make sure each widget is added to only one container.

 License